amanjain25/hacktoberfest18-ft/README.md

 - [All GitHub issues labeled Hacktoberfest and a language like JavaScript](https://github.com/search?l=JavaScript&q=label%3Ahacktoberfest+state%3Aopen+type%3Aissue&type=Issues)

 ## A word of caution
   When working with git with a world wide team you may be making changes at the same time someone else is, if you both change the same file there could be "merge conflicts".
-Rememeber to "git pull" or "git fetch" and resolve merge conflicts locally before attempting to create a "pull request".
+Remember to "git pull" or "git fetch" and resolve merge conflicts locally before attempting to create a "pull request".

 ## There are many ways to create a pull request
   1. You can fork a project and compare across forks.
 Choose this option if you plan to contribute more than once.